zuozhenggh/learning-library/security-library/database/data-safe/provision-audit-alert-policies/provision-audit-alert-policies.md

     3. Click **Service Console**.
 The **Home** tab in the Oracle Data Safe Console is displayed.

-## **STEP 2**: Provision audit and alert policies on your Autonomous Database by using the Activity Auditing wizard

-1. In the Oracle Data Safe Console, click the **Home** tab, and then click the **Activity Auditing** tab to access the Activity Auditing wizard.
+3. In the Oracle Data Safe Console, click the **Home** tab, and then click the **Activity Auditing** tab to access the Activity Auditing wizard.

-2. On the **Select Targets for Auditing** page, select the check box for your target database, and then click **Continue**.
+4. On the **Select Targets for Auditing** page, select the check box for your target database, and then click **Continue**.

   ![Select Targets for Auditing page](images/select-targets-for-auditing-page.png "Select Targets for Auditing page")

-3. On the **Retrieve Audit Policies** page, select the check box for your target database, and then click **Retrieve** to retrieve the currently deployed audit policies from your database.
+5. On the **Retrieve Audit Policies** page, select the check box for your target database, and then click **Retrieve** to retrieve the currently deployed audit policies from your database.

   ![Retrieve Audit Policies page](images/retrieve-audit-policies-page.png "Retrieve Audit Policies page")

-4. Wait until a green check mark is displayed in the **Retrieval Status** column, and then click **Continue**.
+6. Wait until a green check mark is displayed in the **Retrieval Status** column, and then click **Continue**.
 The check mark means that all of the audit policies are successfully retrieved.

   ![Green check mark under Retrieval Status](images/retrieval-status-green-checkmark.png "Green check mark under Retrieval Status")

-5. On the **Review and Provision Audit and Alert Policies** page, review the types of audit policies already enabled on your target database.
+7. On the **Review and Provision Audit and Alert Policies** page, review the types of audit policies already enabled on your target database.

     - The check mark under **Additional Policies** means that your target database has one or more predefined audit policies enabled on it.
     - The check mark under **Compliance Standards** means that your target database has one or more compliance policies enabled on it; for example, the **Center for Internet Security (CIS) Configuration** audit policy.